eernstg/dep-configured-imports/DEP-configured-imports.md

 ### Runtime Semantics

 A configurable import directive imports the empty name space by default, and hence `hide` clauses are not supported.
 But `show` clauses are supported and must be used in order to populate the imported name space.
 For each `typeAliasBody` in the `show` clauses, the `identifier` in its `functionTypePrefix` is imported.
 It must denote a top-level function in the imported library.
+The other constructs (variables, getters, setters) are treated similarly.

 The actual `uri` representing the library to import is found by evaluating a `test` to a boolean result, then picking the following string literal if the test is true, otherwise proceeding to the next (optional) `uri` and trying that.
 If testing falls through to the empty `uriOpt`, the import fails.